ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+How JavaScript Paid My Rent: My First Real Freelance Gig - <a href="https://javascript.plainenglish.io/how-javascript-paid-my-rent-my-first-real-freelance-gig-322e3ce77394?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `DefineCode`**

+<blockquote>A story of how a simple Node.js script for automating invoices turned into my first $700 paycheck.
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>2.
+Event Delegation in JavaScript: A Complete Beginner-to-Advanced Guide - <a href="https://javascript.plainenglish.io/event-delegation-in-javascript-a-complete-beginner-to-advanced-guide-b57a1ee1d3c3?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `  Rohit Singh `**

+<blockquote>When building interactive web applications, managing event listeners efficiently is crucial.
+Adding event listeners to every element…
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>3.
+JavaScript in Action: My Journey from Simple DOM Scripts to Full-Stack Web Applications - <a href="https://javascript.plainenglish.io/javascript-in-action-my-journey-from-simple-dom-scripts-to-full-stack-web-applications-eeaaa520eaf7?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Safora Nafees`**

+<blockquote>When I first learned JavaScript, it was just a tool to make buttons do something when clicked.
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>4.
+7 Debugging Tricks That Made Me Fix JavaScript Bugs 10x Faster - <a href="https://javascript.plainenglish.io/7-debugging-tricks-that-made-me-fix-javascript-bugs-10x-faster-3e553cb255cd?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Shahzaibasif`**

+<blockquote>Because console.log isn’t the only tool in the box
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>5.
+How JavaScript Took Me From $10 Widgets to $1000 Web Projects - <a href="https://medium.com/@kainatnafees/how-javascript-took-me-from-10-widgets-to-1000-web-projects-56506bd24be9?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Kainat Nafees`**

+<blockquote>The journey of writing tiny scripts for $10 each and slowly building up to full-scale applications that paid me four figures
+Continue reading on Medium »</blockquote>

+<h3>6.
+Understanding Closures in JavaScript (with Real Examples) - <a href="https://medium.com/@shailendrakawadkar/understanding-closures-in-javascript-with-real-examples-74f31c9e39e5?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Shailendra kawadkar`**

+<blockquote>Closures are one of the most powerful — and sometimes confusing — features in JavaScript.
+If you master them, you’ll unlock a deeper…
+Continue reading on Medium »</blockquote>

+<h3>7.
+What is the difference between Selenium RC and WebDriver? - <a href="https://medium.com/@psreekanth262/what-is-the-difference-between-selenium-rc-and-webdriver-6f44aa42c459?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `P Sreekanth`**

+<blockquote>Difference between Selenium RC and WebDriver
+Continue reading on Medium »</blockquote>

+<h3>8.
 From Chaos to Clarity — My Hard-Earned Lessons Building a JavaScript Data Dashboard from Scratch - <a href="https://medium.com/@kainatnafees/from-chaos-to-clarity-my-hard-earned-lessons-building-a-javascript-data-dashboard-from-scratch-ba0fc84cc16b?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Kainat Nafees`**

 <blockquote>I didn’t start with a sleek, well-planned architecture.
 I started with Post-it notes, half-baked API docs, and a vague request from my…
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>9.
 From Quick Fixes to Full-Scale Applications: My JavaScript Development Journey - <a href="https://javascript.plainenglish.io/from-quick-fixes-to-full-scale-applications-my-javascript-development-journey-fff431d996ae?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Safora Nafees`**

 <blockquote>When I first started using JavaScript, my goal was simple — make buttons work and forms validate.
 Over time, I realized that JavaScript…
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>3.
+<h3>10.
 JavaScript Interview Prep Sheet — 1–4 Years Experience - <a href="https://javascript.plainenglish.io/javascript-interview-prep-sheet-1-4-years-experience-b4898c02e984?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Gatik Rajput`**

 <blockquote>Master these tricky JavaScript interview questions to ace your next interview.
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>4.
-How I Made My First $500 Selling a JavaScript Tool I Built for Fun - <a href="https://blog.stackademic.com/how-i-made-my-first-500-selling-a-javascript-tool-i-built-for-fun-1c5cacdc7dd5?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `DefineCode`**

-<blockquote>A weekend project, a random forum post, and how a few lines of JavaScript unexpectedly turned into my first paid product.
-Continue reading on Stackademic »</blockquote>

-<h3>5.
-Turbolinks and InstantClick Boosting Page Load Speed - <a href="https://javascript.plainenglish.io/turbolinks-and-instantclick-boosting-page-load-speed-60aa4327ae15?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tianya School`**

-<blockquote>we’re diving into Turbolinks and InstantClick, two powerful tools that supercharge webpage loading speeds, especially for server-rendered…
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>6.
-From Messy Frontend Scripts to a Modular JavaScript Dashboard System - <a href="https://medium.com/@kainatnafees/from-messy-frontend-scripts-to-a-modular-javascript-dashboard-system-02aad286acdb?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kainat Nafees`**

-<blockquote>I remember the days when my JavaScript code was a tangle of global variables, inline event handlers, and random console.log statements…
-Continue reading on Medium »</blockquote>

-<h3>7.
-How I Built a JavaScript App in My Dorm Room That Paid My Tuition - <a href="https://javascript.plainenglish.io/how-i-built-a-javascript-app-in-my-dorm-room-that-paid-my-tuition-940f6cfc7960?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `DefineCode`**

-<blockquote>The story of a side project, a couple of late nights, and the JavaScript skills that turned into real money during university.
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>8.
-Building an Event-Driven Task Automation System in JavaScript - <a href="https://javascript.plainenglish.io/building-an-event-driven-task-automation-system-in-javascript-8715df244771?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Safora Nafees`**

-<blockquote>During one of my JavaScript projects, I needed to automate a chain of asynchronous operations triggered by various system events — file…
 Continue reading on JavaScript in Plain English »</blockquote>

 <br/>